cdktf/cdktf-provider-mongodbatlas/docs/dataMongodbatlasOrganizations.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.15.3/docs/data-sources/organizations#id DataMongodbatlasOrganizations#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.16.0/docs/data-sources/organizations#id DataMongodbatlasOrganizations#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `includeDeletedOrgs`<sup>Optional</sup> <a name="includeDeletedOrgs" id="@cdktf/provider-mongodbatlas.dataMongodbatlasOrganizations.DataMongodbatlasOrganizations.Initializer.parameter.includeDeletedOrgs"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.15.3/docs/data-sources/organizations#include_deleted_orgs DataMongodbatlasOrganizations#include_deleted_orgs}.

 ---